anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Pledge-Voucher-Request (PVR) - Response {#pvrr}

 Upon receiving the voucher-request trigger, the pledge SHALL construct the body of the PVR as defined in {{RFC8995}}.
-It will contain additional information provided by the registrar-agent as specified in the following.
+It will contain additional information provided by the Registrar-Agent as specified in the following.
 This PVR becomes a JSON-in-JWS object as defined in {{I-D.ietf-anima-jws-voucher}}.
-If the pledge is unable to construct the PVR it SHOULD respond with a HTTP error code to the registrar-agent to indicate that it is not able to create the PVR.
+If the pledge is unable to construct the PVR it SHOULD respond with a HTTP error code to the Registrar-Agent to indicate that it is not able to create the PVR.

 The following client error responses MAY be used: